Roman Catholic Kshatriya: Origins

-Kshatriyas of the Konkan region were composed of landlords and the warrior class, they ranked second in the Hindu Varna system.
+Kshatriyas of the Konkan region were composed of the warrior class, they ranked second in the Hindu Varnashrama system.
 Those who were into trading by profession, were known as Chattim, which was an occupational appellation common to Brahmans as well.
-The origins of this Christian caste can be traced back to the Christianisation of the Velhas Conquistas (Old Conquests) by the Portuguese East Indies during the 16th and 17th centuries.
+The origins of this Christian caste can be traced back to the Christianisation of the Velhas Conquistas (Old Conquests) by the Portuguese East Indies, during the 16th and 17th centuries.
 Missionaries of the Jesuit, Franciscan & Dominican Orders converted many Kshatriyas to Christianity.
-The caste appellation of Chardo eventually fell into disuse among the remaining few Hindu Kshatriyas, who began calling themselves Maratha, in order to differentiate themselves from those Kshatriyas who had embraced Christianity and to also align themselves with the ascendant Hindu Mahrattas in the neighbouring Mahratta Confederacy.
-The Kshatriyas and Vaishya Vanis, who were among the last to convert, were incorporated into the Chardo caste.
+The caste appellation of Chardo eventually fell into disuse among the remaining few Hindu Kshatriyas, who began calling themselves Maratha, in order to differentiate themselves from those Kshatriyas, who had embraced Christianity & to also align themselves with the Hindu Mahrattas in the neighbouring Mahratta Confederacy.
+The Kshatriyas and Vaishya Vanis, who were among the last to convert & could not be admitted to the Chardo fold identify as Gauddos.

-The earliest known instance of Goan Kshatriya conversions to Christianity took place in 1560, when 700 Kshatriyas were baptised en masse at Carambolim in Tiswadi.
-Their decision to embrace Christianity was made after deliberation of the village assembly, and came about as they were subjects of the Portuguese government.
+The earliest known instance of Kshatriya conversions to Christianity in what is present-day Goa, took place in 1560, when 700 Kshatriyas were baptised en masse at the Carambolim village of Tiswadi.
+Their decision to embrace Christianity was made after deliberation of the village assembly, the decision came about as they were subjects of Portuguese rule.
 Another instance of a Kshatriya group of 200 members being baptized en masse at Batim in Bardez, in August, 1560; the event is mentioned in a letter of a Jesuit missionary, Luís Fróis, dated 13 November 1560.

-The Charodis form the second largest group in the Mangalorean Catholic community.
+The Charodis form one of the largest groups in the Mangalorean Catholic community.
 In South Canara, many Charodis took up service in the army of the Keladi Nayakas, and came to constitute the bulk of the Christian soldiers in their army.
-The Lewis-Naik family of Kallianpur near Udupi, produced many distinguished soldiers and officers in the Keladi army.
-In recognition of their service, the Nayakas rewarded them with large tracts of land in Kallianpur.
+The Naik-Lewis families of Kallianpur near Udupi, produced many distinguished soldiers and officers in the Keladi army.
+In recognition of their service, the Keladi Nayakas rewarded them with large tracts of land in Kallianpur.
 During the Indian independence struggle, Chardos were perceived by Indian nationalists to be more sympathetic to Indian nationalist leanings and less likely to be pro-European loyalists than Bamonns.

-The Chardos have generally been an endogamous group, so they did not inter-marry or mingle with lower castes, while the statutes and norms of the Roman Catholic Church and the Portuguese authorities prevented them from discriminating against the latter.
+The Chardos have generally been an endogamous group, so they did not inter-marry or mingle with lower castes, while the statutes and norms of the Roman Catholic Church & Portuguese rule prevented them from indulging in Hindu caste based discrimination.
 Padvals are a subcaste within Roman Catholic Cxatrias of Jain Bunt origin.